 The HubSpot connector is displayed in the ElastiCube Manager under Add Data > Web Services.

 Sisense uses connection strings to connect to HubSpot and import data into the ElastiCube Manager.
-Each connection string contains a authentication parameters that the data source uses to verify your identity and what information you can export to Sisense.
+The default connection string for HubSpot is: jdbc:hubspot:InitiateOAuth=GETANDREFRESH;

 To add HubSpot data: